-In April 2011, the Company received a request for royalty payments from a representative of GOT.
-The Company responded stating that the license was no longer in force and that the request for royalties was untimely.
-On January 13, 2014, GOT filed a complaint against the Company in the New York State Supreme Court sitting in Dutchess County, NY seeking damages for unpaid annual minimum royalties, unpaid royalties on net sales of certain licensed products, unpaid interest, and damages for breach of confidentiality provisions, in each case allegedly arising under the Company's license agreement.
-GOT also seeks a declaratory judgment seeking specific performance of the parties obligations under the license agreement in accordance with the terms and conditions thereof, a full accounting of net sales thereunder and recoupment of reasonable costs and attorneys' fees.
-Following the filing of the complaint, GOT and the Company engaged in discussions which remain ongoing in attempts to amicably resolve the dispute between the parties without the costs associated with a lengthy litigation.
-The Company believes that progress towards a mutually agreeable resolution is being made; however, no definitive agreement has been entered into between GOT and the Company as of the date of this filing.
-While the outcome of such discussions is uncertain and cannot be predicted with any certainty, the Company has recorded an expense of \$0.5 million in the fourth quarter of 2013 as a reasonable good faith estimate.
+On January 13, 2014, Global OLED Technology, LLC ("GOT") filed a complaint against eMagin in the New York State Supreme Court sitting in Dutchess County, NY seeking damages for unpaid annual minimum royalties, unpaid royalties on net sales of certain licensed products, unpaid interest, and damages for breach of confidentiality provisions, in each case allegedly arising under a certain license agreement.
+GOT also sought a declaratory judgment mandating specific performance of the parties obligations under the license agreement in accordance with the terms and conditions thereof, a full accounting of net sales thereunder and recoupment of reasonable costs and attorneys' fees.
+Following the filing of the complaint, GOT and eMagin engaged in discussions in attempts to amicably resolve the dispute between the parties without the costs associated with a lengthy litigation.
+We recorded a \$0.5 million liability on our Consolidated Balance Sheets as of December 31, 2013 and a selling, general and administrative expense on our Consolidated Statements of Operations for the year ended December 31, 2013 as a reasonable estimate of the loss contingency related to this matter.